 #8 Leave time for buffer days

 I had left 2 buffer days in my itinerary, but realistically it was only one day, because, the second I was planning to take after my hike.
-I wanted to rent a car and drive to the Callanish Standing Stones and other sites on Lewis, and I was not going to miss that.
+I wanted to rent a car for a road trip around Lewis, visit the Callanish Standing Stones and other sites on Lewis – and I was not going to miss that.
 I was left with one rest day in the middle of my trek but plans changed and I went on an adventurous day trip to St Kilda instead – amazing, but not exactly relaxing.
 I still managed and even though I did not rest much on my rest day, I still got a physical break from carrying my backpack and a mental break from the trail.

 Initially, I meant to spend 3 weeks on the trail, leaving plenty of time for lazy days by the beach, cosy indoor days when the weather was too bad outside, or simply to take it slow and remain in my favourite spots a little longer.
 It didn’t work out with my work schedule, but if you can arrange it, take your time and leave time for a few more buffer days in your trip!